fleetdm/fleet/handbook/company.md

 - With Figma, thanks to its powerful component and auto-layout features, we can create high-fidelity wireframes - fast.
 We can iterate quickly without costing more work and less [sunk-cost fallacy](https://dictionary.cambridge.org/dictionary/english/sunk-cost-fallacy).

 ### Why do we use one repo?
 At Fleet, we keep everything in one repo.
 The only exception is when we're working on something confidential since GitHub does not allow confidential issues inside public repos.
+Here's why:

 - One repo keeps all of the relevant work in one place.
 - One repo means that there is less to get lost.
 Think of it as if more repos take up a sprawling surface area that becomes unruly to manage and keep up with from day to day.
 This also makes it easy to find everything.